 I hope you don’t have to learn this lesson the way I did.

-But when I woke up the next morning, it was all over the tech news sites, and it was like I had insulted everyone’s religion and child.
-There were over a thousand comments, mostly saying I’m a complete idiot and terrible programmer.
+But when I woke up the next morning, my post was all over the tech news sites, and it was like I had insulted everyone’s religion.
+There were over a thousand comments saying that I was a complete idiot and a terrible programmer.

-I couldn’t be offended when they said I’m a terrible programmer, because they had never seen my code.
-I couldn’t be offended when they said I’m an idiot, because they don’t know me.
-They read a few paragraphs of an article, and threw out some insults.
-It had nothing to do with me, personally.
+I couldn’t be offended when they said I was a terrible programmer, because they had never seen my code.
+I couldn’t be offended when they said I was an idiot, because they didn’t know me.
+They had read a few paragraphs of an article and spewed some insults.
+Their reactions had nothing to do with the real me.

 Then I realized it was the same with compliments.
-I couldn’t take kind words personally, either.
-Some people have liked things I wrote or made years ago, and say nice things about me.
+I couldn’t take praise personally, either.
+Some people have liked things I’ve written or made, and have said nice things about me.
 But those aren’t the real me, either.

+So the conclusion is this: Public comments are just feedback on something you made.
+They’re worth reading to see how this thing has been perceived.
 You can even take it as feedback on the public image you’ve created.
 All people know is what you’ve chosen to show them.
-So if it’s coming across wrong, try tweaking it.
+So if your public persona is coming across wrong, try tweaking it.